Nutrition and Ageing

 With a balanced and varied diet, we can remain active longer

-If we are on an unbalanced diet or only eat small infrequent meals, we increase the risk of poor or inadequate nutrition.
+If we have an unbalanced diet or only eat small infrequent meals, we increase the risk of poor or inadequate nutrition.
 Over a longer time period our body then lacks vital nutrients, and the first symptoms of deficiencies appear.

 When age-induced changes affect the quality of life, the focus is often on medical questions and drugs.
 For ageing adults in particular, a good nutritional status is an important prerequisite for remaining active and enjoying a good quality of life.